 a.
 The Meteor Crater topography and ground cover

 The crater has been fully described in previous publications (e.g., Kring 2007; Whiteman et al. 2008, Lehner et al. 2016a), so that a succinct summary here will suffice.
 The near-circular crater with a diameter of 1200 m is 170 m deep and has a rim projecting 30-50 m above the extensive surrounding mesoscale plain.
-The plain descends from the Mogollon Rim, a line of high plateaus to the southwest of the crater, with a mean slope angle of 1° in the vicinity of the crater.
+The plain descends from the Mogollon Rim, a line of high plateaus southwest of the crater, with a mean slope angle of 1° in the vicinity of the crater.
 The Meteor Crater and its surroundings are in a semiarid region with a sparse ground cover of shrubs and grasses.
 The main topographic features surrounding the crater are shown in Fig. 1 where the crater is seen as a small pockmark on an extensive sloping plain.

 b.
 Measurement sites

 The meteorological measurements used in this paper and their locations are indicated in Fig. 2.
 Lehner et al. (2016a) provided a full listing of equipment, locations and observation frequencies, so we present a summary here.
-A 50-m tower at NEAR had temperature, humidity and 3-D sonic wind measurements at 5-m height intervals.
-A 40-m tower at RIM was equipped similarly, but with a 3-m height substituted for the 5-m height.
+A 40-m tower at RIM had temperature, humidity and 3-D sonic wind measurements at 5-m height intervals.
+A 50-m tower at NEAR was equipped similarly, but with a 3-m height substituted for the 5-m height.
 Scanning Doppler lidars were located on the crater's north rim and floor.
-They were programmed to execute multiple scanning strategies; dual-lidar Range Height Indicator (RHI) scans along the 15-195° azimuth indicated in Fig. 2 are featured in this paper.
-Doppler sodars were located at NEP, NEAR and FAR.
+They were programmed to execute multiple scanning strategies; coplanar Range Height Indicator (RHI) scans along the 15-195° azimuth indicated in Fig. 2 are featured in this paper.
 Full surface energy balance measurements, including four-component radiation measurements and ground, sensible and latent heat fluxes, were made at FLR, NEAR and FAR.
-Tethered balloon soundings were made at ~20-minute intervals from TS-B, TS-SW and TS-C to heights well above the crater rim.
+Tethered balloon soundings were made at ~20-minute intervals from TS-B, TS-SW and TS-C to heights well above the crater rim, measuring temperature, humidity, and wind speed and direction.
 Battery changes sometimes resulted in larger time gaps between soundings.
 TS-C and TS-SW soundings were conducted synchronously.
 Additional sonic anemometer wind data came from the SSW4 and SSW2 masts on the upper and lower south-southwest sidewall.
 Lines of temperature data loggers (HOBO Pro, Onset Computer, Bourne MA) ran from the basin center up the sidewalls and out onto the adjacent plain to the northeast, southeast, south-southwest, southwest and west.
 These lines are designated NE, SE, SSW, SW, and W, respectively.
 The data logger on the rim on each line is designated by the line name with a prime (e.g., NE').
 Automatic weather stations (AWSes) were located at various sites on the rim and the surrounding plain.

 c.
 Data conventions